RWANDA – The Trip

 By car.
 Paved roads: • Kigali – Kibuye • Kigali – Ruhengeri • Ruhengeri-Gisenyi: Good. • Kigali – Uganda border Byumba: good condition, many trucks. • Kigali – Gitarama: Good.
 The road network of the city of Kigali and its suburbs, outside the main paved roads, consists of roads in very poor condition.
 The Kibuye-Gisenyi and Kibuye-Cyangugu tracks remain difficult.
 The use of an all-terrain vehicle is recommended.

 By bus.
-Uganda, 8 hour from Kampala in Uganda to Kigali.
+Uganda, 8 hours from Kampala Uganda to Kigali.
 Use Kampala coaches, Jaguar and Trinity from Uganda.
-Tanzania remote, and part unpaved.
-A bus runs from Mwanza to Benako (both Tanzania) and from Benako buses run onto Kigali.
+Tanzania is remote, and part unpaved.
+A bus runs from Mwanza to Benako (both Tanzania) and from Benako buses run to Kigali.
 Several buses run from Dar es Salaam via Morogoro and Dodoma (they all leave Ubungo bus station around 06:00-07:00) to Kahama daily.
 You will have to spend the night in Kahama and then get a minibus or shared taxi to the border.
 From the Rwandan side of the border, there are minibuses to Kigali.

 Burundi.
 Daily direct from Kigali to Bujumbura operated by Yahoo Car, and since 2007, a new luxury service operated by Belvedere Lines.